magwenelab/Self-Filamentation_B3502_progeny/README.md

 * Preproscess_phenotype.ipynb

-Combines and removes outliers from phenotype spread sheets.
+Combines and removes outliers from raw phenotype spread sheets.

 * Variant_filter.ipynb

-Filters variants and generates plots used in current draft
+Filters variants and generates plots used in final QTL mapping and manuscript.

+* QTL_Map_Filamentation.ipynb

+Cunduct QTL mapping using mutual information between filtered variants and slef-filamentation phenotypes.

+* Bootstrap_CI_QTL14.ipynb

+Construct a confidence interval between QTLs on chromosome 14 via bootstrapping.

+* RHO_Visualization.ipynb

+Makes a gene model for the RHO (CNC06490) gene.

+* RIC8_Visualization.ipynb

+Makes a gene model for the RIC8 (CNN01270) gene.

+* CNN00400_Visualization.ipynb

+Makes a gene model for the gene CNN00400.